arader/zshadow/README.md

 if the 'UK-mirror' tag were to be sent using **zshadow send** the 'tank/files' dataset (and all its children!)  would have a snapshot taken and replicated.

-A dataset can have any number of tags applied to it, which each tag having a "**mode**" to go with it.
+A dataset can have any number of tags applied to it, with each tag having a "**mode**" to go with it.

 ### Tag modes